Elmer Bruner

 Elmer David Bruner (January 18, 1918 – April 3, 1959) was a convicted American murderer.
-He was the last defendant executed by West Virginia, as the state abolished the death penalty six years after his execution.
+He was the last defendant executed by West Virginia, as the state abolished the capital punishment six years after his execution.
 Bruner was convicted of the May 1957 murder of 58-year-old Ruby H. Miller, who walked in on Bruner burglarizing her house and was then beaten to death.
 Bruner's trial and conviction took place in 1957, although appeals delayed his execution for almost two years.

 Early life

 Elmer Bruner was born in Ohio on January 18, 1918.
-He was one of six children belonging to E.A.
-Bruner and Dorthy Shupe, who were blind.
 On November 13, 1956, less than a year prior to committing the murder that led to his execution, Bruner married Norma Gertrude Morris; the two were married until his death.
 The couple lived in Huntington, a city located in Cabell County, West Virginia.
 Bruner had an extensive criminal record, having been "in and out of correctional institutions" from the age of 10 onward.
 At the time of the murder, he worked as a handyman taking on odd jobs; he was also out on parole.